There is no guaranteed shortcut for beard growth, especially if your beard is naturally sparse or slow to develop.

 The common sense things like making sure you’re not deficient in any key beard vitamins, sleeping well, exercising, and maintaining a balanced beard-friendly diet are some that everyone knows…

-Minoxidil + Peppermint Oil for Beard Growth
+Minoxidil and Peppermint Oil for Beard Growth

 The easiest way to do this is to get a 1 oz. dropper bottle, fill that with jojoba oil (good brand) and then drip in approximately 18 drops of peppermint essential oil (good brand).